github/learn.github.com/p/normal.md

 ### using the staging area ###

-Now we're going to cover how to more carefully craft commits using what Git calls the **staging area**.
+Now we're going to cover how to more carefully craft commits using what Git calls the "staging area".
 For this example, let's say that we have updated your files like we did in the previous section.
 However, let's now imagine that we wanted to commit the changes we've made as two separate commits rather than one.
 We can see what has been changed in our